 The result for you:

-• Outlook + Google + iCal feed: You need all three in sync, and no native method handles this.
+- Outlook + Google + CalDAV + iCal feed: You need all of them in sync, and no native method handles this.
 You end up with manual copy-paste, a patchwork of ICS subscriptions, or an expensive middleware tool.

 Provider Support at a Glance

-Three providers, one sync engine.
-Google and Outlook are full read-write integrations. iCal is read-only — it imports events from any calendar that publishes a standard iCal feed.
+Four provider models, one sync engine.
+Google, Outlook, and CalDAV are read-write integrations. iCal is read-only — it imports events from any calendar that publishes a standard iCal feed.

 Microsoft Outlook: Full Two-Way Sync via Graph API